zetkin/zetkin.org/codecamp/index.md

 <script async src="//www.instagram.com/embed.js"></script>

 ## Learn more and sign up
-The last day to sign up is is on the 15th august.
+The last day to sign up is is on the 7th of September.
 The sooner, the better - spots are limited and might be filled before this date.

 [Read more and sign up for Code Camp](https://www.zetk.in/o/433/surveys/1295)